albapepper/Scoracle/README.md

 ## 🔄 Navigation Flow

 1. User selects sport and entity type (player or team) and searches.
-2. Mentions page loads basic summary entity info (API provided) + news (Google RSS provided).
+2. Mentions page loads basic summary entity info (API provided) + news (configured News API when available, otherwise Google RSS fallback).
 3. Clicking "View Stats" preloads summary into `EntityCacheContext`.
 4. Player/Team page mounts: seeds state from cache immediately, then React Query fetch resolves full payload.

 ## 🔑 API Keys

 Provider: API‑Sports.
 Set your key via environment variable `API_SPORTS_KEY`.

+Optional provider: News API.
+Supply `NEWS_API_KEY` (default placeholder `YOUR_NEWS_API_KEY`).
+When configured, the backend queries the News API first for entity mentions and transparently falls back to Google RSS when no results are returned or if the key is missing.
+You can also override `NEWS_API_ENDPOINT` if you are proxying another compatible service.

 Frontend widgets (optional): to enable API‑Sports client-side widgets, add a React environment variable in `frontend/.env`: